i-cav/2026/cfp.md

 #### SHORT APPLICATION PAPERS

-**This category is new this year and targets academic work, as opposed to industrial experience reports.**
+*<u>This category is new this year and targets academic work, as opposed to industrial experience reports.</u>*

 Short application papers should describe a practical application of an algorithm, an application of a previously published theoretical result, or an extension of an existing theoretical result that is of wide interest and usefulness to the CAV community.
 Reports of significant impact or applications of algorithms or theorems since their original publication are strongly encouraged.
 Very early stage work is not suitable for this paper category.